-More than half of WFP’s food is transported by sea during its journey to final destination, making ocean transportation a crucial link in WFP’s supply chain.
-A reliable provider of cost efficient ocean transport services, WFP transports on average between 2.5 and 3 million metric tonnes – or some 2,600 shipments a year.
+More than half of WFP’s food is transported to its final destination by sea, making ocean transportation a crucial link in WFP’s supply chain.
+As a reliable provider of cost efficient ocean transport services, WFP transports on average 1.9 million metric tonnes of cargo every year.

 Through its Ocean Transport Service, WFP works directly with EUNAVFOR and ATALANTA to maintain the safety of its vessels upon entry into dangerous waters.
 Escorting WFP’s charter vessels on a humanitarian basis since 2007, EUNAVFOR has been instrumental in helping WFP to sustain vital deliveries to Somalia and the wider Horn of Africa region.